 We have a strong finance team monitoring the financial health of the Group closely.
-We do not have a fixed dividend policy which allows us to be more adaptive and less vulnerable to market changes.
+Not having a fixed dividend policy allows us to be more adaptive and less vulnerable to market changes.
 Our financial policies and procedures are reviewed regularly to keep up-to-date with risk management and control.
 Audits on the policies are performed by internal and external auditors who are independent and provide us with advice for continued improvement and safeguards.

-FY2018 SGD ('000)
+FY2019 SGD ('000)

-Economic value generated (Sales) 40,787
+Economic value generated (Sales) 70,609

 Economic value distributed:

-- Salaries and wages 11,135
+- Salaries and wages 14,456

-- Taxes 28
+- Taxes 393

-Operating costs 6,332
+- Operating costs 8,149

-- Community investments 35
+Community investments 28

-Economic value retained 25,685
+Economic value retained 47,583